PyChina/weekly/content/Issue/issue-358.md

 - [Bleach: 维护者下台自述](https://pycoders.com/link/1115/web)
     + WILL KAHN-GREENE

 Bleach is a Python library for sanitizing and linkifying text from untrusted sources for safe usage in HTML.
-In this post the author explains why he’s stepping down as a maintainer for the library and gives a retrospective on OSS project maintenance.
+In this post the author explains why he's stepping down as a maintainer for the library and gives a retrospective on OSS project maintenance.

 (`是也乎:`